European Volunteering as a tool for personal

 They want to practice and improve their group work skills and attitudes in a multicultural context

-They want to live for a while in a village in the countryside: they are into experiencing rural life!
+They want to live for 1 year in a village in the countryside: they are into experiencing rural life!

 They belong to one of the following categories: